NervanaSystems/ngraph/ABOUT.md

 are testing model parallelism in addition to data parallelism.

-In this Beta release, nGraph via Bridge code supports only Just In Time (JiT) compilation; the nGraph ONNX companion tool supports dynamic graphs and will add additional support for Ahead of Time compilation in the official release.
+In this Beta release, nGraph via Bridge code supports only Just In Time (JiT) compilation; the ONNX importer does not support anything that nGraph cannot support.
+While nGraph currently has very limited support for dynamic graphs, it is possible to get dynamic graphs working.
+Future releases will add better support and use case examples for such things as Ahead of Time compilation.

 Features
 --------